berkeley-scf/tutorial-dask-future/python-dask.md

 output = dask.compute(*results)  # compute all in parallel
 ```

-You can also set the random in dask.array...
+Apparently you may be able to address this issue in dask.array using the RandomState class
+but I'm having trouble finding documentation on this.

 ```
 import dask.array as da
 state = da.random.RandomState(1234)
-# chunks arg is not well documented
+help(state)  # chunks arg is not well documented
 ```

-# 9) Submitting SLURM jobs from Dask
+# 9. Submitting SLURM jobs from Dask

 One can submit jobs to a scheduler such as SLURM from within Python.
 In general I don't recommend
 this as it requires you to be running Python within a stand-alone server while the SLURM